JohnHarrisonQF/opencode-docker/README.md

 ### Custom Themes

-If `THEME` is set to a value other than "default" or "dracula", the theme name will be set directly in the configuration.
-You can manually add theme files to `/root/.config/opencode/themes/` inside the container if needed.
+If `THEME` is set to a value that is not one of the built in Opencode themes or "dracula" you will need to provide the cutom theme.

 ## Usage